 The Art of Autism is grateful for the many autistic women who contribute to a better understanding of autism in females through their writing, their art, and their advocacy.
 These women are unafraid to tell their stories and share their insights.
 All of these women are making a difference in the autism community and are contributors to our project.

 Temple Grandin is the most widely known autistic woman in the world.
 This year she was named to the National Women’s Hall of Fame.
 Temple is a scientist, an author, a speaker, and an inspiration to many.
 Temple has been generous with her support for artists on the autism spectrum and The Art of Autism project.
 One of her passions is helping autistic people become employable.

 Jennifer O’Toole is an author, motivational speaker, and creator of Asperkids LLC.
 She was diagnosed in 2011 after her sons and daughter were diagnosed.
 Jennifer has been involved in the arts since age 2 and the arts has been important to all her children.
 She is an Art of Autism Advisory Board Member.

-Carly Fulgham is a technology project lead for national bank and is President of Autism Society of America Ventura.
-She is married to a neurotypical man and is an adult on the autism spectrum.
+Carly Ott is a technology project lead for national bank and is President of Autism Society of America Ventura.
+She is also a board member for The Art of Autism nonprofit.
 Carly didn’t get her diagnosis until she was 28 years old and credits that moment with changing her life for the better.

 April Dawn Griffin is a talented Canadian artist who has blogged for the Art of Autism and is generous with her art and commentary.
 She is the single parent of four children – three who are on the spectrum.
 Her blog about gender identity issues in females on the spectrum is a popular blog on the Art of Autism.